 Division 6 — Financial targets

-92. Annual financial targets
+92. Annual financial targets, Minister may set

 (1) The Minister, with the Treasurer’s concurrence, may, by written notice given to a port authority on or before 31 December preceding the start of a financial year, determine a financial target for the port authority for that financial year.